-Along the Vltava River in directions to Vysehrad, you may spot a modern and dynamic building called Dancing House.
+Along the Vltava River in direction to Vysehrad, you may spot a modern and dynamic building called Dancing House.
 It represents famous dancers Ginger Rogers and Fred Astair, where the leaning glass building is a female and the stone tower is a male.
-It’s built in the years of 1992-1996 in cooperation with architects Vlado Milunić and Frank O. Gehry.
+It’s built in the years 1992-1996 in cooperation with architects Vlado Milunić and Frank O. Gehry.
 Even though I will never enter a fancy restaurant with my kids, we can still stare at this masterpiece.

 Petrin hill on the Lesser Town in Prague is a place for everyone.
 Kids, as well as adults, will without any doubt enjoy the ride in the funicular.
 The ride to the very top lasts around 10 minutes and is quite a memorable experience for a young traveller.
 The ticket is included in a standard public transportation system.
 On top of the hill, you’ll feel like you were not transported half a kilometre, but to a completely different city.
 Astonishing views and an idyllic atmosphere are what parents adore in Petrin.
-Kids on the other hand will love with the mirror maze and the planetarium.
-There’s, of course, a playground and lots of paths to go through.
+Kids on the other hand will love the mirror maze and the planetarium.
+There’s, of course, a playground and lots of paths to go along.

 UNDERWATER WORLD PRAGUE

 The largest sea aquarium in the Czech Republic is a bit off the track, it’s in Prague Holesovice.
 The Aquarium founded back in 2002 grew bigger and bigger over time.
 They do have a 100,000 litres big tank with sharks these days.
-I personally think the entrance fee (320 kc for an adult) is way too high, but I believe kids love the colourful tanks filled with fishes.
+I personally think the entrance fee (320 kc for an adult) is way too high, but I believe kids love the colourful tanks filled with fish.
 Try to find cheaper tickets on slevomat, they often appear there.
 Close by, there’s a modern, cool, and hipster place called Vnitroblock to grab a quick coffee.
 There’s a mini cinema or dance studio as well.
 It’s on Tusarova 791/31 street.